kirillkpts/kkhaaddons/finance-dashboard/README.md

 ![Supports amd64 Architecture][amd64-shield]
 ![Supports armv7 Architecture][armv7-shield]

 Finance Dashboard bundles a zero-external-dependency Node.js app that runs entirely inside Home Assistant.
-The add-on builds from source when you install it, so your instance always compiles the latest UI and API without waiting for published container images.
+The add-on builds from source when you install it, so your instance always compiles the latest UI and API without waiting for published container images, and everything stays fully self-hosted.

 ## Key features